What is the LPCPL Exchange?

 Can I just work on my computer instead?

 Absolutely.
-You can enjoy fast Wi-Fi, reservable spaces, free coffee, and comfortable seating any time during open hours!
+You can enjoy fast Wi-Fi, reservable spaces, and comfortable seating any time during open hours!
 We even have computers with software you can use to complete your projects.

 Is there a membership or fee to use the space?